This target found in Area 1 by an REMUS 100 SW AUV with a duel frequency side-scan sonar may be a barge but, its identification has not been verified.

 The Transphibian AUV used forward looking sonar to image portions of the Cerberus site.

-Site 8: H.M.S.
-Lark
+Site 8: HMS Lark

-The Lark is located several miles north of the main survey areas and did not receive as much attention as the other sites.
-The MMP REMUS vehicles completed side scan sonar runs and found the area to be a flat silty bottom with only a few rocks sticking up. iPUMA made a pass over the site and did not find any significant targets.
-Given that the Lark is buried, BOSS and LSG buried mine hunting systems would have been effective but they did not have the opportunity to collect data.
+As French ships approached, the commander of the HMS Lark ordered his frigate set afire to avoid capture.
+The frigate suffered a violent explosion, scattering material over a wide area.
+Today, the remains of the Lark are almost completely buried under sediment.
+Located several miles north of the main survey areas, the Lark did not receive as much attention as the other sites.
+The MMP REMUS vehicles completed sidescan sonar runs and found the area to have a flat silty bottom with only a few rocks sticking up. iPUMA made a pass over the site and did not find any significant targets.
+Given that the Lark is buried, BOSS and LSG buried mine hunting systems would have been effective tools, but they did not have the opportunity to collect data.
 We’ll just have to wait for another chance to visit this site.

-In many ways AUVfest 2008 was an experiment with numerous objectives.
-Among them to see if the AUVs could work successfully on archaeological missions, to incorporate archaeologists on AUV technology teams, and to see if NOAA, ONR and NUWC could work together in a technology demonstration with a wide range of goals.
 Overall it seems that we accomplished our various missions.
 In particular, AUVfest 2008 created an excellent opportunity for maritime archaeologists to collaborate with AUV technologists.
-Putting the archaeologists in the technology teams during field operations and hosting a workshop to discuss the results created a valuable dialog between the two groups.
+Putting the archaeologists on the technology teams during field operations and hosting a workshop to discuss the results created a valuable dialog between the two groups.
 The maritime archaeologists now have a knowledge base on which to plan the use of AUVs in their own research and connections within the AUV community to help them accomplish their work.

 (top)